-Student Organization Procedural Resolution for Violations of the Code of Student Conduct

-When a student organization is alleged to have violated the Code of Student Conduct, the matter will be reviewed by the Dean of Students Office and the organization will typically be referred to the University office that oversees the organization for administrative resolution of the matter.
-The overseeing office will generally follow the resolution process outlined in the Co-Curricular Student Organization Policy.
+Student Organization Procedural Resolution for Violations of the Code of Student Conduct overseeing office will generally follow the resolution process outlined in the Co-Curricular Student Organization Policy.
 Should the circumstances warrant, the overseeing office reserves the right to take appropriate administrative action, up to and including the revocation of recognition.
 At any time, the organization may be referred to the Dean of Students Office for disciplinary resolution under the Code of Student Conduct.
 The overseeing office and the Dean of Students Office may consult with other University officials as needed during this process.